Tony O'Reilly: Residences

-The residential complex in Glandore, the house on Fitzwilliam Square and the Castlemartin Estate have all since been auctioned off at sales forced by O'Reilly's creditors.
-O'Reilly now lives in Chateau des Ducs de Normandie in Bonneville-sur-Touques in France.
+The residential complex in Glandore, the house on Fitzwilliam Square and the Castlemartin Estate were all auctioned off at sales forced by O'Reilly's creditors.
+O'Reilly later lived in the Château des Ducs de Normandie in Bonneville-sur-Touques in France, and later again in a house near Castlemartin in County Kildare.

-Sporting interests
+Sporting interests and driving

-O'Reilly's sons have noted that he is still a keen player of tennis.
-For a period in the 1990s O'Reilly chaired a committee set up by the then Lord Mayor of Dublin, Gay Mitchell, aiming to bring the Olympic Games to Dublin in 2004.
+O'Reilly's sons said that he was a keen player of tennis late in life.
+For a period in the 1990s, O'Reilly chaired a committee set up by the then Lord Mayor of Dublin, Gay Mitchell, aiming to bring the Olympic Games to Dublin in 2004.

+In February 1963, O'Reilly was involved in an accident between Urlingford and Johnstown, when his car struck a cyclist, who was injured.
+Locals testified that the injured man was careless, he had no lights or reflector and had been on the wrong side of the road.
+O'Reilly was convicted of driving with undue care and was fined 4 pounds.

 Art collection

-The O'Reillys have been significant art collectors for many years, with the biggest known acquisition being Monet's Le Portail (Soleil), bought in 2000, at Sotheby's of London, for $US24 million, and others including works by William Orpen and Jack Yeats, and bronzes and statues.
+The O'Reillys were significant art collectors for many years, with the biggest known acquisition being Monet's Le Portail (Soleil), bought in 2000, at Sotheby's of London, for $US24 million, and others including works by William Orpen and Jack Yeats, and bronzes and statues.
 In June 2008 it was reported that O'Reilly had commissioned a bound catalogue of his art collection, 15 cm thick, at a cost of €125,000 for 500 copies, edited by Suzanne Macdougald and with notes by, among others, Bruce Arnold.
 Copies were said to have been given to the President of Ireland and the Queen of the United Kingdom.

-Other key figures

-Friends

-O'Reilly is an enthusiastic networker, and from early developed a wide range of acquaintances and friends.
-Among the closest were Kevin McGoran and Jim McCarthy.

-He made contacts at high levels, which sometimes included becoming friendly with controversial figures such as Henry Kissinger and the late Robert Mugabe.
-He hosted the late Nelson Mandela more than once, and knows a range of Irish and American politicians.

-Staff

-For over 47 years, from his time at Suttons of Cork, O'Reilly had a strong executive secretary, Olive Deasy (1932–2007), who managed aspects of his work and personal lives, living with his family for much of this time Also important was his driver, Arthur Whelan.

-O'Reilly's executive secretary in Dublin is Mandy Scott, while from 2000 to 2009, O'Reilly also had a personal nurse and assistant, Sabina Vidunas, who travelled with him.